Intermittent fasting is a hot topic these days.

-Intermittent fasting allows a ‘normal’ eating pattern on some days, with calories being restricted on two or more days of the week.
+Modified fasts allow a ‘normal’ eating pattern on some days, with calories being restricted on two or more days of the week.

-This is the basis of the 5:2 diet, championed by Michael Mosley who reversed his Type 2 Diabetes using this method of eating.
+This is the basis of the 5:2 diet, championed by Michael Mosley who reversed his type 2 diabetes using this method of eating.

-Alternate day fasting as its name suggests allows eating on one day, with no food at all the following day.
+Alternate day fasting, as its name suggests, allows eating on one day, with no food at all the following day.